Visitor guide

 What is Hue Imperial City?

-Most of the inner complex was destroyed in 1968 during the Battle of Huế in the Tết Offensive, when North Vietnamese forces held the citadel for 25 days under heavy US and South Vietnamese (ARVN) artillery and air bombardment.
-Of roughly 160 original structures inside the Imperial City and Forbidden Purple City, around 30 survived intact.
-Since UNESCO listing in 1993, the Hue Monuments Conservation Centre has run a continuous reconstruction programme: the Thái Hòa throne hall, the Royal Theatre (Duyệt Thị Đường), the Tô Miếu Temple of Generations honouring the thirteen Nguyễn emperors, the Hiển Lâm Pavilion, and several principal gates have been restored to their original specification.
+Most of the inner complex was destroyed in 1968 during the Battle of Huế in the Tết Offensive, when North Vietnamese forces held the citadel for nearly a month under heavy US and South Vietnamese (ARVN) artillery and air bombardment.
+Much of the complex was destroyed, with only a small fraction of the original structures surviving intact.
+Since UNESCO listing in 1993, the Hue Monuments Conservation Centre has run a continuous reconstruction programme: the Thái Hòa throne hall, the Royal Theatre (Duyệt Thị Đường), the Tô Miếu Temple of Generations honouring the Nguyễn emperors, the Hiển Lâm Pavilion, and several principal gates have been restored to their original specification.
 Scaffolding and ongoing conservation work are part of the visit experience — what stands today is a working heritage site, not a finished museum, with a meaningful proportion of the original royal architecture still missing.

 How do you get to Hue from Da Nang, Hanoi or Ho Chi Minh City?

 Hue sits in central Vietnam, served by Phu Bai International Airport (HUI) about 15 km south of the Citadel and by a station on the North–South Reunification railway.
-From Da Nang, the most common international gateway, allow about 2 to 2.5 hours by private car via the Hai Van Tunnel, or 2.5–3 hours over the scenic Hai Van Pass headland route.
-Trains between Da Nang and Hue take roughly 2.5–3 hours and follow the coastline — one of Vietnam's most photographed stretches of railway.
-From Hanoi, the easiest option is the 1h15m flight; the Reunification Express overnight sleeper takes 12–14 hours but arrives rested.
-From Ho Chi Minh City, the practical option is the 1h25m flight to Phu Bai.
+From Da Nang, the most common international gateway, allow about 2 to 3 hours by private car via the Hai Van Tunnel, or 2.5–3 hours over the scenic Hai Van Pass headland route.
+Trains between Da Nang and Hue typically take around 2.5–3 hours and follow the coastline — one of Vietnam's most photographed stretches of railway.
+From Hanoi, the easiest option is a flight of approximately 1–1.5 hours; the Reunification Express overnight sleeper typically takes 12–15 hours but arrives rested.
+From Ho Chi Minh City, the practical option is a flight to Phu Bai of approximately 1–1.5 hours.
 From the airport into central Hue allow about 15–25 minutes by taxi or pre-booked private transfer.

-Within Hue itself, the Citadel sits in the centre on the north bank of the Perfume River, a 10-minute walk from the Trường Tiền or Phú Xuân bridges.
-Most international hotels are clustered on the south bank within 1–2 km.
+Within Hue itself, the Citadel sits on the north bank of the Perfume River, a short walk from the Trường Tiền or Phú Xuân bridges.
+Most international hotels are clustered on the south bank.
 Cyclos (xích lô — bicycle rickshaws) are a slower but characteristic way to arrive at the Ngọ Môn Gate, and Grab and metered taxis are universally available.
-The Royal Tombs lie 4–16 km south and are reached by car, motorbike tour, or river boat — they are not walkable from the city centre, which is the single biggest logistical surprise for first-time international visitors planning a one-day Hue itinerary on the ground from a base in Da Nang or Hoi An, and pre-booking a car-with-driver or a combo pass with included transport solves the problem before it lands at the gate.
+The Royal Tombs lie several kilometers south and southwest of the city and are reached by car, motorbike tour, or river boat — they are not walkable from the city centre, which is the single biggest logistical surprise for first-time international visitors planning a one-day Hue itinerary on the ground from a base in Da Nang or Hoi An, and pre-booking a car-with-driver or a combo pass with included transport solves the problem before it lands at the gate.

 From Da Nang by car